Palm Villas

 Public remarks emphasize private in-unit laundry in unit after unit and never reference a community laundry room or laundry on each floor.
 I specifically looked for phrases like 'laundry on each floor', 'community laundry room', 'shared laundry', and found none.
 This strongly suggests there is no community laundry on every floor.

-I looked for explicit deeded parking language, including owned stalls or parking included in the deed.
-The listings only mention assigned, covered, open, and guest parking, which does not establish deeded ownership.
+I looked for explicit deeded-parking wording such as deeded stall, owned parking, or parking included in the deed.
+The listings consistently describe assigned stalls, which does not confirm deeded ownership.

 No analysis available

-I searched for parking fee language such as monthly parking cost, parking rental, or additional parking charge.
-The remarks list parking stalls and parking types, but do not mention any separate parking fee.
+I searched for parking fee language, including monthly parking charge, parking rental, or extra stall cost.
+The remarks mention parking arrangements, but no separate parking fee is stated.

 No analysis available